RibirX/Ribir/README.md

 **🤔 Confused about something?**

-Feel free to open a [new "Question" issue](https://github.com/RibirX/Ribir/issues/new/choose) to get help from contributors.
+Feel free to go to Discussions and open a [new "Q&A"](https://github.com/RibirX/Ribir/discussions/new/choose) to get help from contributors.
 Often questions lead to improvements to the ergonomics of the framework, better documentation, and even new features!

 **😱 Found a bug?**